nih-cfde/c2m2/draft-C2M2_specification/README.md

 MAY 2022 RELEASE

 _**We are attempting to expedite this C2M2 update for a release near the beginning of April** so that data can be submitted with the new features in advance of the planned May 1 portal release.
-We aim to publish a final development-level schema at the end of February, with integration testing to follow throughout March.
+A [final development-level schema](https://osf.io/29cde/) has been published as of the end of February, with integration testing to follow throughout March.
 If actual release dates are delayed past current expectations, we will still work with any interested Programs to prepare submissions using the new features for the May portal release._

-* `collection.name` will be required
+* `collection.name` will be required and must be unique (within each Program's submission)
-* Boolean `collection.has_time_series_data` will offer basic annotation to reach users looking for time series datasets
+* Boolean `collection.has_time_series_data` has been added to offer basic annotation to reach users looking for time series datasets
+    * possible values are `true` (collection contains time-series data), `false` (collection doesn't contain time-series data) and `null` (no information provided)
-* New field `file.ras_permissions` to support initial stand-up integrating RAS permissions metadata with the CFDE UI
+* New field `file.ras_permissions` to support initial stand-up integrating file access control metadata with RAS user authentication metadata within the CFDE UI
-* Add `collection_gene`, `collection_compound`, `collection_substance`, `collection_taxonomy`, `collection_anatomy` to provide associations between C2M2 collections and terms in relevant controlled vocabularies
+* Add `collection_gene`, `collection_compound`, `collection_substance`,
+`collection_taxonomy`, `collection_anatomy` and `collection_protein` to provide
+associations between C2M2 collections and concepts in relevant controlled vocabularies
 * Extend usage of C2M2 `compound` table to include partial-knowledge glycans not tracked by PubChem
-* Add subject `role` category for _expression system_ (e.g. _E. coli_ modified to express nonnative gene products)
+* Add `subject_role` category for _expression system_ (e.g. _E. coli_ modified to express nonnative gene products)
-* Add a `protein` CV ([UniProt](https://www.uniprot.org/) IDs & descriptions)
+* Add a `protein` CV ([UniProtKB](https://www.uniprot.org/) IDs & descriptions)
-    * _associations TBD_
+    * add `protein_gene`
+        * auto-populated from existing reference metadata, as with e.g. `phenotype_disease`

-_**Related note:** During Q4 we will be creating a **system for attaching web-displayable markdown to C2M2 controlled vocabulary (CV) terms**.
-Common Fund Programs will be able to offer (among other information) knowledgebase-style assertions about any C2M2 concepts modeled as CVs (genes, diseases, etc.), as well as links to related offsite resources.
+_**Related note:** During Q4 we are creating a **system for attaching web-displayable markdown to C2M2 controlled vocabulary (CV) terms**.
+Common Fund Programs will be able to offer (among other information) knowledgebase-style assertions about C2M2 concepts modeled as CVs (genes, diseases, etc.), as well as links to related offsite resources.
 This system will be developed outside the C2M2 per se, but will be linked to C2M2 submission data via reference to the CV terms in use therein._

 ONGOING